alexwuest/MAS_ZHAW_Skywalker/README.md

 - Views
 - Admin DB view

-## Problems During developing the methodology
-In this chapter i want to outline some problems i had.
-Slow website loading.
-Duplicate entries from logs.
-DNS IPs where removed when no ISP there.
-How I could solve that problems like mostly no API calls from views.
-Most API calls always from background process.
-Views access just the db directly.
-Makes page load quicker, less problems with more than one viewer etc.

 ## Use cases
 Here is a temporary list of use cases after some talks in our agency.